iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Rin_OS.md

 ......

 **Mauro**<br>
 ...
 After all this talk, you're still unwilling to help.
-Tsk, what a shame...<br>
+Tsk, what a shame...

 **OPCII_0584_X**<br>
 No...
 I...